solana-foundation/solana-improvement-documents/proposals/0084-disable-rent-fees-collection.md

 ## Detailed Design

-When the feature - "disable rent fees collections" is activated, rent will no longer be collected from accounts nor will it be distributed to validators.
+When the feature "disable rent fees collections" is activated, rent will no longer be collected from accounts, nor will the fees be distributed to validators.

-Note that this does **not** change the requirement that existing rent-paying accounts, which need to be made rent-exempt first before any withdrawals can be make from them.
+Note that this does **not** change the requirement that existing rent-paying accounts need to be made rent-exempt first, before any withdrawals can be made.

 ## Impact

-1. Other implementations of validator client will not need to implement rent processing.
+1. Other validator client implementations will not need to implement rent collection.

-1. The performance of validators will be better since there is no more rent processing.
+1. The performance of validators will be better since there is no more rent collection.

 ## Security Considerations

-There will be no more rent paying accounts once the feature is activated.
-It is already impossible to create any new rent paying accounts on the network, there should be no security issue.
+There will be no more rent paying accounts before this feature is activated.
+It is already impossible to create any new rent paying accounts on the network, there should be no security issues.
 However, if for some reason rent paying accounts still exist or are created in the network, when the feature is activated, the network will still work as expected.
-The only difference is just that no more rents are collected or distributed.
+The only difference is that rent fees will no longer be collected or distributed.